Technology industry

 Why is this needed?

-Safety technology can prevent, detect, block, report and remove illegal and exploitative material, live streaming and grooming.
+Safety technology can prevent, detect, block, report and remove illegal and exploitative material, live streaming and Grooming.
 Technology tools can also be used to deter and detect offenders and identify and protect victims.

 Technology can also be used to identify some of the hard problems that are preventing progress.
 Online tools can work many times faster than humans to identify and detect abusive material, as well as track down platforms and websites used to share this material.
 Safety technology can also be used to assess risks and help limit the vulnerability of children online.